gschmutz/kafka-workshop/05b-working-with-avro-idl-and-springboot/README.md

 }
 ```

-The difference here to the non-avro version is, that we are using the builder of the generated `Nofification` class to create an instance of a notification, which we then pass as the value to the `produce()` method.
+The difference here to the non-avro version is, that we are using the builder of the generated `Nofification` and `NotificationSentEvent` class to create an instance of a notification, which we then pass as the value to the `produce()` method.

 ### Configure Kafka through application.yml configuration file